What is Dividend Growth?

 Dividend Growth is the substantial increase in the dividend payout by a company to its shareholders from one period of time to another period of time with comparison to the dividend payout of the previous period of time taken (generally the growth is calculated on yearly basis).

-In simpler terms, if the dividend distributed by a company to its shareholder increases over a substantial period of time, then this rate gives out the percentage increase in the dividend payout by the company over the upcoming period of time comparing to the previous period.
-The dividend that the company pays to its shareholders is the apportion of its profits attributable for the respective period, thus the dividend growth is also a way for the analyzer to determine the performance of the company throughout the period.
+In simpler terms, if the dividend distributed by a company to its shareholder increases over a substantial period, then this rate gives out the percentage increase in the dividend payout over the upcoming period comparing to the previous period.
+The dividend that the company pays to its shareholders is the apportion of its profits attributable to the respective period.
+Thus the dividend growth is also a way for the analyzer to determine the performance of the company.

 Dividend Growth Formula

 - Dividend(D1) = Dividend paid by the company for the Period P (any period)

 - Dividend(D2) = Dividend paid by the company for the Period P-1 (the period before period P)

 - (This formula is beneficial to use in the case where the D1 & D2 are dividends paid out at adjacent period)

 In case the compound rate is to be calculated based on dividends available for periods where they are not adjacent periods.
 I.e., the difference between the period is more than 1, then the following formula is used to calculate: